Leaders in US, Europe divided on response to surging virus

 In Utah, a spike in cases since school reopened has created a dynamic that Republican Gov. Gary Herbert has called “unsustainable.”

 But schools remain open and Herbert, who has been pressured by an outspoken contingent of residents opposed to masks, has resisted a statewide mandate.
 Instead, he announced last week that they would be required only in six counties with the highest infection rates, while leaving it to others to make their own rules.
-Meanwhile, hospitals across the state are being pushed to the breaking point.
+Meanwhile, many hospitals are being pushed to the breaking point.

 “We are not just managing COVID.
 We are also managing heart attacks and strokes and respiratory failure and all those other things that need ICU-level care,” said Dr. Kencee Graves, chief medical officer for inpatient care at the University of Utah Health hospital in Salt Lake City.
 The hospital’s intensive care unit was filled by the end of last week, forcing the reopening of a backup intensive care unit.